FarhanDS-92/FarhanDS-92/README.md

 ###

-<p align="center">•✨ Creating bugs since 2022<br>•📚 I'm currently learning Typescript, MySQL, TailWind/StyleX, Python, HTMX<br><br>Hey, I'm Farhan D. Siddiq, a coding sorcerer currently brewing up Next.js potions with Prisma and PostgresSQL.
-When I'm not wielding code, catch me slaying dragons in gaming realms, jet-setting to new places, binge-watching anime, or serenading with my violin.
-Let's weave some digital spells together</p>
+<p align="center">•✨ Creating bugs since 2022<br>•📚 I'm currently learning Typescript, MySQL, TailWind/StyleX, Python, HTMX<br><br>Howdy!
+I'm Farhan D. Siddiq, on an exhilarating journey transitioning from the world of finance to the enchanting realm of tech.
+Currently, I'm deeply immersed in crafting digital wonders using Next.js, Prisma, and PostgresSQL.
+Beyond the screen, you'll find me embracing new coding challenges, journeying through gaming realms, exploring the globe, indulging in anime marathons, and serenading the cosmos with my violin.
+Let's join forces and conjure some digital magic together!</p>

 ###